sergeiudris/deathstar.lab/docs/design/design.md

 - the other way - which sounds like a see of complexity - validate player's code using macros and eval within a single runtime
   - that would mean making sure there are no program altering calls, no direct state modifcations, no infinte loops etc.
   - sounds unvalidatable - because each sceanrio will have it's own api
-- with runtimes its straightforward and elegant (although not very efficient), the only thing to monitor is player program's memory/cpu usage (potential infinite loops), but still need monitoriing is needed
+- with runtimes its straightforward and elegant (although not very efficient), the only thing to monitor is player program's memory/cpu usage (potential infinite loops), but still need monitoriing is needed</s>

-## we can have a jvm for running scenario programs (runtimeless) along main nodejs app, then scenario is core + browser state renderer
+## ~~we can have a jvm for running scenario programs (runtimeless) along main nodejs app, then scenario is core + browser state renderer~~

-- we can run all scenario programs on a single jvm (while preserving nodejs app)
+- <s>we can run all scenario programs on a single jvm (while preserving nodejs app)
 - if some scenario crashes the jvm, we simply restart it (nodejs app keeps on going)
 - if we validate player's code, then we directly create namespaces and eval with jvm clojure
 - player programs (processes) respond to scenario program and it's state changes, we push it to nodejs app and then to ui to render
-  - so each scenario has a renderer, other than that  it's cljc
+  - so each scenario has a renderer, other than that  it's cljc</s>

-## we cannot validate against inifinite loops (because it can depend on a runtime value)
+## ~~we cannot validate against inifinite loops (because it can depend on a runtime value)~~

-- what is a way to terminate such process?
+- <s>what is a way to terminate such process?</s>

-## scenario can use game's validation api to check code
+## ~~scenario can use game's validation api to check code~~

-- game is not aware of scenario's world
+- <s>game is not aware of scenario's world
-- so sceanrio should use an api or decalre (basically the same) a certain predefinded by game type of player's code "fucntions only" or "with processes"
+- so sceanrio should use an api or decalre (basically the same) a certain predefinded by game type of player's code "fucntions only" or "with processes"</s>

-## it means limiting: player code is not necessarily a program, but certain data/code that scenario expects
+## ~~it means limiting: player code is not necessarily a program, but certain data/code that scenario expects~~

-- unlike runtimes, where a player program should only implement an api and respond to requests
+- <s>unlike runtimes, where a player program should only implement an api and respond to requests
-- with code validation, it becomes about limiting what a player can write (code), and it's not a program
+- with code validation, it becomes about limiting what a player can write (code), and it's not a program</s>

-## if we can validate player's code and use a single jvm, it becomes again about namespaces and state, scenario exposes an api
+## ~~if we can validate player's code and use a single jvm, it becomes again about namespaces and state, scenario exposes an api~~

-- every scenario needs to have its own namespace
+- <s>every scenario needs to have its own namespace
 - scenario exposes e.g. (generate-data) function, so that jvm app can generate data once and same immutable value(ref) is used by every namespace (for every peer)
 - we connect player's nrepl to the jvm and validate evaluations so that player could only be within their namespace
 - each namepspace evaluations result in that nemspace's state, which is sent to nodejs app and into ui to render
 - ui creates scenario renderer's ... hold on
   - even if data is generated on the jvm, it still would mean the same memory footrpint after it is sent to the renderer, because each has it's own iframe
-  - the diff is that player's state can be swapped/merged into the same renderer(iframe)
+  - the diff is that player's state can be swapped/merged into the same renderer(iframe)</s>

-## if jvm is used for evalutaion and scenarios, rsocket is not needed
+## ~~if jvm is used for evalutaion and scenarios, rsocket is not needed~~

-- nodejs app will request stream of state updates
+- <s>nodejs app will request stream of state updates
-- and from system design standpoint, it seems better if only one can make requests (clearer decoupling)
+- and from system design standpoint, it seems better if only one can make requests (clearer decoupling)</s>

-## wrong on jvm scnearios: it's almost the same as running in browser pages, but without isolation
+## ~~wrong on jvm scnearios: it's almost the same as running in browser pages, but without isolation~~

-- scenario renderer runs in iframe, and it will occupy as much memory as full scenario running in an iframe, because we send the same data to it
+- <s>scenario renderer runs in iframe, and it will occupy as much memory as full scenario running in an iframe, because we send the same data to it
 - does not matter that we would generate on jvm - after data is sent, the iframe will be exactly a full scenario program
 - second, isntalling scnearios as namespaces: if scnearios have unique namespaces, we cannot without tricks use its api (unlike compiling scneario programs as web apps which hvae the same namepsace)
 - the only advantage with jvm is neglegable: when we generate scenario data and other refs can be reused in the same runtime, so less memory used than with puppeteer
 - so the question is rather: how to render player's states (and should we?) using the same one or few iframes (so 8-16 players would still use the same several iframes)
-- so it's about the scenario program design (and base scenario program)
+- so it's about the scenario program design (and base scenario program)</s>

-## once again the main key two features: adding scenarios and multiplayer
+## ~~once again the main key two features: adding scenarios and multiplayer~~

-- it should be possible to add your own scenario
+- <s>it should be possible to add your own scenario
 - and we should be able to play over network
-- so the actual starting point is not multiplayer, but list of scenarios and installing/playing a scenario
+- so the actual starting point is not multiplayer, but list of scenarios and installing/playing a scenario</s>

-## what if launching a scenario was spinning up a jvm?
+## ~~what if launching a scenario was spinning up a jvm?~~

-- we would spin up a jvm or remove namespaces from previous scneario and deps-install them for a new scenario
+- <s>we would spin up a jvm or remove namespaces from previous scneario and deps-install them for a new scenario
 - scenario would expose http api (but it would abstracted by the game into high level game api, so scenario code deos the least)
 - what then rendering means?
 - nah, player code is not isolated, it does nothing in terms of multiplayer